withaspirit/Elevator-Simulation/README.md

     * To solve the deadlock issues from Iteration 2, sending and receiving with the BoundedBuffer was changed from a busy-waiting scheme to an infinite loop checking a conditional statement.
 Although this prevents deadlock and allows the program to run successfully, it also causes considerable lag.

     * To fix size issues with BoundedBuffer, an unbounded list was implemented - ConcurrentLinkedDeque, essentially an UnboundedBuffer.

+    * Added ElevatorMonitor to Scheduler to allow the scheduler to quickly access all elevator data.
+An ElevatorMonitor is stored for each elevator in the scheduler.
+Each Elevator monitor is updated by the elevator subsystem after a request that changes the contents of the elevator has completed.

     * [ElevatorMonitor]